sameerkhan7/Penn-State-Robotics-Club/LogicWithDistances.md

 Let's learn some basic logic by working through a robot that will turn on an LED if it's ultrasonic sensor detects something in front of it.

+**What you will learn**:
+- How to import libraries
+- How to use an ultrasonic distance sensor

 ## Importing the NewPing Library
 In order to use our distance sensor we need to import the NewPing library.